Chinatown Redevelopment Area

 • If the property has tenants, must agree not to increase rent or alter lease terms for participating tenants for at least 12 months post-project completion (excluding contractually predetermined increases).

 • Property managers may apply on behalf of owners with written authorization.
-Notarized owner authorization is required prior to grant agreement execution (may be submitted post-award if notarization presents a barrier).
+Notarized owner authorization is required prior to grant agreement execution.

 Qualified Commercial Tenant Criteria